tingjun-yang/Cryptocurrency-Wallet/README.md

 # Cryptocurrency Wallet

-In this project, we build an application called KryptoJobs2Go that its customers can use to find fintech professionals from among a list of candidates.
+In this project, we build an application called KryptoJobs2Go.
+The customers can use the application to find fintech professionals from among a list of candidates.

 After launching the KryptoJobs2Go application through `streamlit run krypto_jobs.py`, we see there are 4 fintech professionals that are available to be hired.
 Their Ethereum account addresses, KryptoJobs2Go ratings, hourly rates per Ether are also shown.